-It is a priority to develop a plan to resume school vaccinations and enforcement of the Immunization of School Pupils Act.
-However, the recent surge of cases threatens the ability to restart vaccinations.
-With the current state of COVID-19 cases, it is very unlikely any school vaccinations will take place this year.
+With the current state of COVID-19 cases and the ramping up of COVID-19 vaccinations, it is very unlikely any school vaccinations will take place this year.

 1 month & 3 months

 - Return of staff to vaccination and sexual health programs to scale up operations in these areas. - Attempt to resume school-based vaccinations. - Plan for enforcement of the Immunization of School Pupil's Act.